-Welcome to the application process for the American Sign Language/English Interpreting Program at the University of Wisconsin- Milwaukee.
+Welcome to the application process for the American Sign Language/English Interpretation Program (AITP) at the University of Wisconsin- Milwaukee.
 This process is designed to ensure that students have the foundational skill set to be successful in the program.
 The components of this process will evaluate your eligibility, along with your level of proficiency in both English and American Sign Language.
+Applications for the fall 2024 cohort must be submitted by Friday, May 3, 2024.

 1. Meet with your academic advisor